Skip navigation

 Before taking vonoprazan and amoxicillin,

-• Some medications should not be taken with vonoprazan and amoxicillin.
+• you should know that some medications should not be taken with vonoprazan and amoxicillin.
+Other medications may cause dosing changes or extra monitoring when taken with vonoprazan and amoxicillin.
 Make sure you have discussed any medications you are currently taking or plan to take with your doctor and pharmacist before starting vonoprazan and amoxicillin.
 Before starting, stopping or changing any medications while taking vonoprazan and amoxicillin, get the advice of your healthcare provider.

 • tell your doctor if you have or have ever had mononucleosis (a virus; also called 'mono'), or kidney or liver disease.